Blonde stereotype: Blonde jokes

 There is a category of jokes called "blonde jokes" that employs the dumb blonde stereotype.
 It overlaps at times with other jokes that portray the subject of the joke as promiscuous and/or stupid.
 Some blonde jokes rely on sexual humour to portray or stereotype their subjects as promiscuous.
 Many of these are rephrased sorority girl or Essex girl jokes, much as other jokes about dumb blondes are based on long-running ethnic jokes.
 Many of these jokes are mere variants on traditional ethnic jokes or jests about other identifiable groups (such as Italian jokes involving Carabinieri, Sardarji jokes or Pathan jokes).
 Similar jokes about stereotyped minorities have circulated since the seventeenth century with only the wording and targeted groups changed.

 Blonde jokes have been criticized as sexist by several authors, as most blondes in these jokes are female, although male variations also exist.
-In fact, dumb blonde jokes are overwhelmingly female-specific: according to an extensive search in various publications and on the Internet, about 63% of dumb blonde jokes are directed exclusively at females (compared to less than 5% that directly referenced dumb blond men).
+In fact, dumb blonde jokes are overwhelmingly female-specific: according to an extensive search in various publications and on the Internet, about 63% of dumb blonde jokes are directed exclusively at women (compared to less than 5% that directly referenced dumb blonde men).
 Research indicates that because of this, men report being amused by blonde jokes significantly more than women do.
-The fact that most of these jokes target the invariably dim-witted, and sexually promiscuous, female makes them even more sexist.
+The fact that most of these jokes target the invariably dim-witted, and sexually promiscuous, women makes them even more sexist.
 In the 20th century, a class of meta-jokes about blondes (i.e. jokes about blonde jokes) has emerged.
 In a typical plot of this type, a blonde complains about the unfairness of the stereotype propagated by blonde jokes, with a punch line actually reinforcing the stereotype.

 Blondes versus brunettes

-In a 16 November 2011 article titled "Blondes vs. Brunettes: TV Shows with Betty and Veronica-Style Love Triangles", media critic Tucker Cummings cited several TV shows that featured a "classic war between blonde and brunette love interests", including The Office (where lighter haired Pam Beesly competes with brunette Karen Filipelli for the attention of Jim Halpert), Suits (where blonde Jenny Griffith competes with brunette Rachel Zane for the attention of Mike Ross), and Dexter (where blonde Rita Bennent and brunette Lila West compete for the affections of Dexter Morgan, the main character).
+In a 16 November 2011 article titled "Blondes vs. Brunettes: TV Shows with Betty and Veronica-Style Love Triangles", media critic Tucker Cummings cited several TV shows that featured a "classic war between blonde and brunette love interests", including The Office (where lighter-haired Pam Beesly competes with brunette Karen Filipelli for the attention of Jim Halpert), Suits (where blonde Jenny Griffith competes with brunette Rachel Zane for the attention of Mike Ross), and Dexter (where blonde Rita Bennent and brunette Lila West compete for the affections of Dexter Morgan, the main character).
 Typically, she wrote, "... the blonde (is) stable, and typifies the 'girl next door,' while (the) ... brunette, is haughty, and a bit more exotic."
 In Archie comics, Betty Cooper and Veronica Lodge have been engaged in a mostly friendly competition for over 70 years.